Evertras/twitter-plays-ttt/README.md

 Basically...

 1. `node index.js` and leave it running on someone's machine
+1. Open Twitter in a browser
-1. Open Twitter, log in as bot
+1. Log in as the bot
 1. Tweet something starting with ! as the bot: `!test`
 1. See the tweet be registered in the running program and output to the console
 1. Figure out how to make this play Tic Tac Toe!